d-morrison/IntroStatActivities/07-inference-1cat_CI.Rmd

 $\pi$ = population proportion

-Confidence interval: a process to determine how large an effect is; a range of plausible values for the parameter
+Confidence interval: a process to determine how large an effect is; a range of plausible values for the parameter; also called 'estimation'.
-		Also called ‘estimation’

-\rgi Margin of error: the value that is added to and subtracted from the sample statistic to create a confidence interval; half the width of a confidence interval
+Margin of error: the value that is added to and subtracted from the sample statistic to create a confidence interval; half the width of a confidence interval.

-Parameter: a value summarizing a variable(s) for a population
+Parameter: a value summarizing a variable(s) for a population.

-Statistic: a value summarizing a variable(s) for a sample
+Statistic: a value summarizing a variable(s) for a sample.

 Sampling distribution: plot of statistics from 1000s of samples of the same size taken from the same population.

-Standard deviation of a statistic: the variability of statistics from 1000s of samples.
-How far, on average, each statistic is from the true value of the parameter.
+Standard deviation of a statistic: the variability of statistics from 1000s of samples; how far, on average, each statistic is from the true value of the parameter.

 Standard error of a statistic: estimated standard deviation of a statistic.

-Central Limit Theorem: For large sample sizes, the sampling distribution of a sample proportion (or mean) will be approximately Normal (bell-shaped and symmetric)
+Central Limit Theorem: For large sample sizes, the sampling distribution of a sample proportion (or mean) will be approximately Normal (bell-shaped and symmetric).

 #### Vocabulary {-}

+Point estimate:
+\rgs

-Test statistic/Point estimate:
+Test statistic:
 \rgs

 Bootstrapping: